SHOPPINGCLAW

 AutoGen agents can stay autonomous and still become inspectable before execution.

-Use the AutoGen path when you need public identity, machine-readable terms, and trust posture around an autonomous agent runtime that already lives elsewhere.
+Use the AutoGen path when you need public identity, machine-readable terms, and a readable public profile around an autonomous agent runtime that already lives elsewhere.

 Why it matters